 This article will help you:

 - Understand what happens in a US State Criminal Search

 - Decide when to include US State Criminal Records Checks in your background check package

 A State Criminal Records Check is used to discover criminal records in a specific state.
-The extent of the State Criminal Search to a background screening package can provide you with additional coverage to find potential criminal records outside of a candidate’s home county.
+Adding a State Criminal Search to a background screening package can provide you with additional coverage to find potential criminal records outside of a candidate’s home county.